5 stunning examples of sponsored content to inspire your next campaign

 Nonprofit Smile Train sponsored this immersive story published in Devex’s Building Back Health series.

-• There’s clear alignment between the Building Back Health Series and Smile Train’s mission.
+• Clear alignment between the Building Back Health Series and Smile Train's mission.

-• The link to Smile Train’s website is a clear next step for anyone interested in reading this story.
+• The call to action link to Smile Train's website is a clear next step.

 A tablet and social media post showing a Devex story that reads "Improving speech for Mexican children born with cleft lips and palates"